-The AFZ is a "no-go" area for non-agricultural land uses, excluding secondary uses that are compatible and are uses associated to the primary agricultural uses such as the processing and packing of agricultural products and servicing of these farming communities.
+The AFZ is a "no-go" area for non-agricultural land uses, excluding secondary uses that are compatible and are uses associated with the primary agricultural uses such as the processing and packing of agricultural products and servicing of these farming communities.
 Apart from the ancillary uses such as farmsteads and houses for farm workers, game lodges etc. human settlements should not occur in this zone.

 The AFZ further hold the potential for small-scale and subsistence farming which can over time develop into productive commercial farms.
-However, an aspects which needs attention by government institutions, is the control over cattle grazing, especially on state owned land and especially in the rural development area in the vicinity of Magatle.
-It is hence proposed that a sector plan and strategy be compiled in cooperation the Department of Agriculture and Forestry to address the control of cattle grazing in the municipal areas.
+However, an aspect which needs attention from government institutions, is the control over cattle grazing, especially on state owned land and especially in the rural development area in the vicinity of Magatle.
+It is hence proposed that a sector plan and strategy be compiled in cooperation with the Department of Agriculture and Forestry to address the control of cattle grazing in the municipal areas.

-The AFZ can also support the EPTZ by activities such as game farming and hunting.
+The AFZ can also support the EPTZ through activities such as game farming and hunting.
 For example, overnight accommodation facilities at the Zebediela golf course (Adventure Tourism zone) could also provide accommodation for hunters in the area, and vice versa.
 Hunting farms with overnight accommodation can also be used for tourist accommodation and game drive safaris.

-TABLE 2.1: GUIDELINES TO PROTECTED AREAS, CRITICAL BIODIVERSITY AREAS, AND HIGH POTENTIAL AGRICULTURAL LAND
+TABLE 2.1: GUIDELINES FOR PROTECTED AREAS, CRITICAL BIODIVERSITY AREAS, AND HIGH POTENTIAL AGRICULTURAL LAND

-Land use management guidelines Category Description Objective Requirement Compatible land uses Incompatible land uses Protected Areas 1 Protected Areas under NEMPA Maintain natural state & rehabilitate degraded areas to natural state Maintain or obtain formal conservation protection Conservation & associated activities (e.g. eco-tourism) and supporting infrastructure All other land uses Critical Biodiversity Areas (CBA) 1 Irreplaceable biodiversity sites Maintain natural state & rehabilitate degraded areas to natural state Obtain formal conservation protection where possible.
-Implement appropriate zoning to avoid loss or intensification of land uses Conservation & associated activities; Game farming and eco-tourism; Livestock protection; Supporting infrastructure; Urban Open Space Urban land uses (including residential, gol estate, rural residential, resorts, business, mining, industrial and infrastructure; Intensive animal production; Arable agriculture; Small holdings Critical Biodiversity Areas (CBA) 2 Biodiversity sites, but alternative sites may be available Maintain natural state with limited or no biodiversity loss.
+Land use manage ement guidelines Category Description Objective Requirement Compatible land uses Incompatible land uses Protected Areas Protected Areas under NEMPA Maintain natural state and rehabilitate degraded areas to natural state Maintain or obtain formal conservation protection Conservation and associated activities (e.g. eco-tourism) and supporting infrastructure All other land uses Critical Biodiversity Areas (CBA) 1 Irreplaceable biodiversity sites Maintain natural state and rehabilitate degraded areas to natural state Obtain formal conservation protection where possible.
+Implement appropriate zoning to avoid loss or intensification of land uses Conservation and associated activities; Game farming and ecotourism; Livestock protection; Supporting infrastructure; Urban Open Space Urban land uses (including residential, golf estate, rura residential, resorts, business, mining, industria and infrastructure; Intensive animal production Arable agriculture; Small holdings Critical Biodiversity Areas (CBA) 2 Biodiversity sites, but alternative sites may be available Maintain natural state with limited or no biodiversity loss.
 Maintain current agricultural activities and prevent intensification of land use Avoid conversion of agricultural land to more intense land uses which may threaten species or ecological processes.
 Current agricultural practices as long as it is managed to ensure that populations of threatened species and ecological processes are maintained; Any activity listed in CBA 1.
-Urban land uses (including residential, gol estate, rural residential, resorts, business, mining, industrial and infrastructure; More intense animal production; Certain activities can be allowed subject to detailed impact assessment High Potential Agricultural Land Preservation of agricultural land To promote the preservation and sustainable development of agricultural land Agricultural use Secondary uses compatible to the primary agricultural use.
-The uses to make a positive contribution to the agricultural industry, either directly or indirectly.
-Non-agricultural land uses, not compatible to primary agricultural use.
+Urban land uses including residential, golf estate, rura residential, resorts, business, mining, industrial and infrastructure; More intense animal production; Certain activities can be allowed subject to detailed impact assessment

-1 Protected Areas include formal promulgated areas as well as areas pending declaration under NEMPA
+&lt;sup>7 Protected Areas include formal promulgated areas as well as areas pending declaration under NEMPA